benlloyd1016/benlloyd1016.github.io/_posts/2024-02-04-yogurtcheese.md

 <img src="/assets/images/2024-02-04-withbread2.jpg" alt="Yogurt cheese with bread" style="width: 100%; height: auto;">

-Creamy, spreadable, and perfect on a slice of fresh bread with a dollop of tangy jam or a drizzle of honey, yogurt cheese (or "dream cheese" as David Asher appropriately calls it) feels like luxury but is so easy to make.
+Creamy, spreadable, and perfect on a slice of fresh bread with a dollop of tangy jam or a drizzle of honey, yogurt cheese (or "dream cheese" as we have come to call it, credit to cheesemaker David Asher) feels like luxury but is so easy to make.

 ## What is a yogurt cheese?